-- Professional Development Follow-up/Evaluation Form (Appendix E)

-- Projects/ lesson plans
+- Professional Development Follow-up/Evaluation (online survey in MyPD) - Projects/ lesson plans

 - Classroom observations

 - Learning community minutes

 - Lesson study documentation

 - Action research documentation

 - Coaching/mentoring

 - Interviews

 - Web/electronic resources

 - Classroom observation

 - Online forums and discussion groups

-Supervising Teacher/Mentor Teachers
+Mentor Teachers

 The district recognizes the importance of coaching and mentoring for teachers in training, newly hired or teachers changing positions, as well as teachers who might be struggling in their subject area.
 To ensure that the teachers placed in supervisory coaching and mentoring positions are qualified in that role, the following items should be validated by their immediate supervisor prior to placement.